-In 2015 and 2014, approximately 15% and 16%, respectively, of contribution revenue was from one donor.
+In 2016 and 2015, approximately 51 percent and 15 percent, respectively, of contribution revenue was from one donor.

 Investments

 The University invests in various investment securities.
 Investment securities are exposed to various risks such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in values of investment securities will occur in the near term and those such changes could materially affect the investment amounts reported in the statements of financial position.